OhMeuMenino/STM32F4-with-EmBitz/README.md

 If you want, you can just use the StartProject and skip this step
 ```

-File-> New Project -> choose stm32f429zi (the microcontroller used on discovery board).
+File-> New Project -> choose STM32F429ZI (the microcontroller used on discovery board).

-Make sure you select the standart peripheral library!
+Make sure you select the Standart Peripherals Library!

 ### Write on microcontroller

-When everything is done, you can click on debug button to compile the code and programing the microncontroller.
+When everything is done, you can click on debug button (top bar) to compile the code and programing the microncontroller.

 If is everything ok EmBitz will open a new file (in assembely), ignore it for now.

 Click on Continue and you will see your code working on.

 ## Contributing